-Sadly this reserved scene means you won’t find the cool millennial start-up spaces and accompanying hipster districts that you can find in Tallinn, Taipei, and Vienna – but with time I hope these will come as Oulu realizes that to attract the top talent it needs … more.
-It’s a fun destination for a few nights as part of a more extensive trip, but Oulu as of right now is not a stand-alone destination.
+Sadly this reserved scene means you won’t find the cool millennial start-up spaces and accompanying hipster districts that you can find in Tallinn, Taipei, and Vienna – but with time, I hope these will come as Oulu realizes that to attract the top talent it needs … more.
+It’s a fun destination for a few nights as part of a more extensive trip, but Oulu, as of right now, is not a stand-alone destination.
 No matter how cheap the flights are to its airport (the second largest in Finland…)

 Best combined as part of a Northern adventure to Lapland and Rovaniemi, and easily reachable by train from Turku, Tampere, and Helsinki in the South, Oulu is a quirky little stop with plenty of hidden delights and off-the-beaten-track charm to warrant a visit.

 A tranquil wooden town and industrial area await sightseers just across the river from Oulu’s Market Square – easily connected by a flashy modern bridge no less!
-Pikisaari was named after the pitch distillery established here in the 17th century, the neighborhood was also a vital boat building located there at the time.
-Oulu’s oldest wooden buildings are now found here, although sadly many were burned to the ground by the British in 1854 during the Crimean War.
+Pikisaari was named after the pitch distillery established here in the 17th century; the neighborhood was also a vital boat building located there at the time.
+Oulu’s oldest wooden buildings are now found here, although sadly, many were burned to the ground by the British in 1854 during the Crimean War.

 Yes, I had to do some googling as well, but the Baltic was a theatre during the Crimean War, known in Finland as the Åland War, which makes sense given the proximity to Saint Petersburg, the Russian capital.
-Poor Oulu suffered being under Russian control at the time.
+Poor Oulu suffered from being under Russian control at the time.

-Today many of Pikisaari’s residents are active artists and craftsmen since in the 1970s, the City of Oulu gave over the site of the former wool mill to the Arts and Crafts School of Oulu.
-Besides hosting a cute artisan crafts store, there is also a lovely café, a fine dining restaurant, and several parks, beaches and outdoor walkways/cycle paths that follow the riverside.
+Today many of Pikisaari’s residents are active artists and craftsmen since, in the 1970s, the City of Oulu gave over the site of the former wool mill to the Arts and Crafts School of Oulu.
+Besides hosting a cute artisan crafts store, there is also a lovely café, a fine dining restaurant, and several parks, beaches, and outdoor walkways/cycle paths that follow the riverside.

 Finnish design is so very en vogue right now, and it is easy to see why.
 The design here is a way of living, more than just pretty objects but something to be woven seamlessly into life – part of everything around you but never drawing or distracting focus.
-Attention to detail and quality is paramount – and the epitome of good design is an intractable timeless quality, meaning when you find something you like; you know you will have it for life.
+Attention to detail and quality is paramount – and the epitome of good design is an intractable timeless quality, meaning when you find something you like, you know you will have it for life.

 As the celebrated Finnish designer and architect Alvar Aalto famously said: “ Nothing is ever reborn, but neither does it totally disappear and that which has once been born will always reappear in a new form.”

 While Oulu doesn’t quite have the fabulous design scene of Turku, there is still plenty of local creatives producing wonderfully unique works for you to admire – or better yet, take home and cherish for a lifetime.
-One of the best places to browse such works is at Kure, a store which stocks an eclectic range of Finnish design products including those already globally famous and more up-and-coming designers.
+One of the best places to browse such works is at Kure, a store that stocks an eclectic range of Finnish design products, including those already globally famous and more up-and-coming designers.

 They also have a relaxing lounge area to sip coffee and ponder how much you can realistically fit in your suitcase for the flight back home.
-You could also try Lovi for wooden creations from the forests of Finland, Merimaaria for women’s clothing and home furnishings or Finlayson for gorgeous Finnish textile designs.
+You could also try Lovi for wooden creations from the forests of Finland, Merimaaria for women’s clothing and home furnishings, or Finlayson for gorgeous Finnish textile designs.

 While the atmospheric Kitchen & Bar Oula is known for exceptional take of Nordic nature in its food and drink menu, I was always drawn to end my night in the sophisticated swimming pool and sauna – Uniquely Finnish and the best possible way to calm and relax before sleeping.

 Just a short 45-minute walk from Oulu City Center lays Nallikari, a seaside resort popular as a local ‘living room’ year-round.
-In the summer sunbathers flock here to this one-kilometre long sandy beach, and the area is crowded with cyclists, beach volleyball players, and families all enjoying the warm weather.
+In the summer sunbathers flock here to this one-kilometer long sandy beach, and the area is crowded with cyclists, beach volleyball players, and families all enjoying the warm weather.